sudo-bendg/AIrchive/README.md

 ## Status

 AIrchive is currently in the **planning phase**, with development starting as a **CLI tool**.
 Future enhancements may include image analysis and expanded AI capabilities.

+### A disclaimer

+It is probably worth noting that this is just going to be a GPT wrapper.